spectrocloud/librarium/content/docs/09-registries-and-packs/7-advanced-configuration.md

 http:
     addr: :5000
 ```
-Alternatively one can bing to a single IP and different port:
+Alternatively one can bind to a single IP and different port:

 ```
 http: